The type I dichotomy for two-step nilpotent locally compact groups: Unitary representation theory of two-step nilpotent groups

-In order to show that the continuous homomorphism $\omega_\chi \colon A \to \widehat A$ has a closed image, it suffices to show that its restriction to $V$ has a closed image.
+In order to show that the continuous homomorphism $\omega_\chi \colon A \to \widehat A$ has a closed image, it suffices to show that its restriction to the cocompact subgroup $V$ has a closed image.
 Since $V$ is connected, the restriction of $\omega_\chi$ to $V$ yields a continuous homomorphism $V \to \widehat V \cong V$.
 Since those groups are uniquely divisible, any group homomorphism is a morphism of $\Q$-modules, hence an $\R$-linear map by continuity (see \cite[Theorem~24.6]{Str06}).
 In particular its image is a vector subspace, hence it is closed.
+This proves the statement under the hypothesis (1).

-In case $A = G/N$ is virtually a $p$-adic group of the form $A_0 = \Q_p^d \times \ZZ_p^e$, the proof is similar.
+Suppose now that $A = G/N$ is virtually a $p$-adic group of the form $A_0 = \Q_p^d \times \ZZ_p^e$.
+The proof in that case follows a similar pattern.
 Indeed it suffices to show that the restriction of $\omega_\chi$ to the vector subgroup $\Q_p^d$ has a closed image.
 Since $\Q_p$ is self-dual, the dual of $A_0$ is isomorphic to $\Q_p^d \times (C_p^\infty)^e$, where $C_p^\infty$ is the dual of $\ZZ_p$, which is isomorphic to group of $p$-power roots of unity.
 Since $\Q_p^d$ is divisible while $C_p^\infty$ has no non-trivial divisible element, it follows that the restriction of $\omega_\chi $ yields a continuous homomorphism of $\Q_p^d$ to itself.
 As in the case of $\R$, any such homomorphism is a morphism of $\Q$-modules by divisibility, hence an $\Q_p$-linear map by continuity.
 Thus the restriction of $\omega_\chi $ to the vector subgroup $\Q_p^d$ has a closed image, and the result follows since $\Q_p^d$ is cocompact in $A$. \end{proof}

 The following result will allow us to cover broader families of examples including algebraic groups over fields of positive characteristic.

 \begin{thm} Let $k$ be a non-discrete locally compact field.
 Let $G$ be two-step nilpotent locally compact group with center $Z$, and $N$ be a closed subgroup with $[G, G] \leq N \leq Z$.
 Suppose that the abelian groups $A = G/N$ and $N$ are the additive groups of vector spaces over $k$.